 - Portraits, landscapes, and more from the 17th to 19th centuries

-- Jacques Louis David’s famous Napoleon portrait
+- Look out for Jacques Louis David’s famous Napoleon portrait

 - The Belvedere is a dynamic museum, so the actual works on display may vary